alexkernphysiker/FitGen/README.md

 searches the minimum of this function.

 'SearchMax' has the same interface but searches maximum of the function.

+	Genetic/equation2.h
+'InexactEquationSystem' is a class representing a system of equations that have a function defined on ParamSet in the left part and a magnitude with uncertainty in the right part.
+'InexactEquationSolver' is a class inheritting 'AbstractGenetic' that finds the most optimal ParamSet for sych system of equations.

 	Genetic/fit.h
 classes needed for fitting points by parametric function